 6. Always use the exact same name and address when you sign up for any test!
 If you sign up as John Smith the first time then as W. John Smith the next time, the computer registration and reporting systems will treat you as two different people, which will make sending scores to colleges much more difficult.

 7. Students eligible for extended time testing must see Mrs. Thiel, Deerfield’s testing coordinator, for help with the extended time application process.
-This must be done as soon as possible because it can take up to six months for a decision from College Board on eligibility for extended time.
-Please note that it is more difficult to obtain extended time for the ACT.
+This must be done as soon as possible because it can take up to six months for execution of the entire process for extended time.
 See Mrs. Thiel for details.

 8. Fee Waivers - If you qualify for a test fee waiver (or think you might) for either test, please see Mrs. Thiel, our test coordinator, to get your code for online registration.

 9. You will receive an admission ticket for all testing sessions.
 Check the information for accuracy and that you are assigned to the correct testing site.
 If you are not, or if you have other questions, see Mrs. Thiel well ahead of the test date.
-Remember to bring your photo ID with you to the test.
+Remember to bring your photo ID, admission ticket, and calculator with you to the test.

 10. Each time you sit for one of the exams, you will be offered the chance to send your results to a small number of colleges for free.
 We advise that you do not do this the first time you sit for the exams.
 Your scores will usually rise in subsequent exams, and it will be best for you to send all of your scores at once when you decide on your final list of where to apply.